Data visualization with kdb+ using ODBC:

 Queries can be a simple select statement or can become much more complex and flexible using inbuilt parameters supplied by Tableau, which will be demonstrated in the next section.

-Known SQL compatibility issues
+List of known SQL compatibility issues

 Tableau caters for multiple q datatypes.